Dhana Raj Acharya: Early life and education

 Acharya was born on 30 March 1970 (17 Chaitra 2026 BS) in Bharat Pokhari neighbourhood of Pokhara city of Kaski District to father Ritu Nath Acharya and mother Jamuna Devi Acharya.
-He went to Shanti Udaya Secondary School for his school–level education.
+He went to Shanti Udaya Secondary School for his primary school education.
 He then joined Prithvi Narayan Campus for his higher studies.
 He has a master's degree in Business Administration and in Education.